Organizational Learning and Leadership (MS)

 Staying competitive in today’s economy is essential to any organization.
 Providing opportunities for training and development is crucial in recruiting and retaining employees who contribute to business growth.
 Training specialists and human resource development managers often assess employees’ skills and an organization’s overall quality of work, meet with corporate leadership to determine appropriate trainings, and evaluate their effectiveness.

 The need for effective employees is evident by the job outlooks projections by the US Department of Labor.
-They report that employment of training and development managers is expected to grow 15 percent from 2010 to 2020.
-The median annual wage of training and development managers was $89,170 in May 2010.
+They report that employment of training and development managers is expected to grow 11 percent from 2012 to 2022.
+Job prospects should be best for those with a master’s degree and related work experience in training and development, management, or a related field.
+The median annual wage of training and development managers was $95,400 in May 2012.

 Organizational Learning and Leadership

 The Organizational Learning and Leadership master’s degree gives you the skills to change and improve workplace performance through the development of people and processes.